 Click Fraud Unsettles Web Advertising Market

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Allison Keyes has more.

-Outsell, an information industry research firm, has compiled some numbers that define the scope of the problem.
+ALLISON KEYES: Outsell, an information industry research firm, has compiled some numbers that define the scope of the problem.
 Outsell's lead analyst, Chuck Richard, says the firm's studies showed advertisers lost $800 million to the practice last year.

-Allison Keyes, NPR News, Washington.
+KEYES: Allison Keyes, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.